keithchambers/Batch-on-Kafka/docsite/index.md

 - The API service accepts file uploads and streams rows to Redpanda.
 - A background worker consumes each job's topic, validates rows against the registered model schema, and inserts good rows into ClickHouse.

-See the other pages in this documentation for REST API details, Kafka topics, and message schemas.
+See the other pages in this documentation for CLI usage, REST API details, Kafka topics, and message schemas.